What Are The Disadvantages Of Robusta Coffee?

 If you’re someone who is sensitive to caffeine or easily experiences its effects, robusta coffee may not be the best choice for you.
 Robusta beans contain a higher caffeine content compared to arabica beans, which means that consuming robusta coffee can potentially lead to jitters, restlessness, and increased anxiety.
 This can be particularly problematic for individuals who are prone to caffeine-induced side effects or have pre-existing conditions that can be exacerbated by high caffeine consumption.

-See also What Coffee Is Creamy And Sweet?
+See also What Is The Sweetest And Creamiest Starbucks Drink?

 May lead to insomnia